Plimmerton Fire Station

 Plimmerton Fire Brigade has been lucky to have the long dedicated service of many fine locals including:

-Morrie and Wick Barlow,
+Morrie and Wick Barlow

 John Holman (who was awarded the George Medal for his bravery at the Tangiwai rail disaster of 1953)

-Anton Sutorius (active with NZFS 50 years)
+Anton Sutorius (retired with 50 years NZFS service)

 They are typical of the New Zealand volunteer - moan and bitch about the hours and 'the pay', but continue to turn out at all hours without question.